-(3) an award should be made for the purpose of punishing the defendant for the from the Restatement in one regard.
+This section describes the standards of culpability or categories of wrongdoing for which a punitive award may be made.
+Paragraph (2) essentially paraphrases the language from the Restatement (Second) of Torts, describing the bases for punitive awards.
+However, it differs from the Restatement in one regard.
 It does not encompass the situation, as does the Restatement, where the actor, from facts which he or she knows, should realize that there is a strong probability that harm may result.
 Although contained in the definition of "reckless" conduct in Section 500 of the Restatement (Second) of Torts, this language sounds more in negligence and would permit, in the opinion of the Drafting Committee, cases to go to the jury without proof of the type of state of mind which should be required to warrant punitive damages.